Viasat/hotcidr/README.md

 Documentation Notes
 -------
 ### Apply
+Apply takes a valid ruleset repository and applies the rules to the EC2 VPC.

-Apply will not update security-groups that are not associated with an instance, nor rules that are incorrectly formatted.
+Apply will not work for rules that are incorrectly formatted.

 ### Audit
 Auditing can be done from the [auditing webapp](audit-webapp/README.md), or from the command line where HotCIDR is installed: